Crop: Forage crops

 Location: Legacy of the Plains Museum

-Harvest tubers to take home in the pick-your-own potato patch (price depends on the size of the container – prices TBA).
-There are demonstrations of antique equipment centering around the year’s featured crop – potatoes.
-Other aspects of the family-friendly event include daily parades of horse-drawn equipment and tractors; a corn maze; food vendors; demonstrations of blacksmithing; small engines, and corn shelling and grinding; and kids’ activities, including a hay bale fort, pedal tractor course, a barrel train ride, and games.
+Harvest tubers to take home in the pick-your-own potato patch (price depends on the size of the container).
+There are demonstrations of antique equipment centering around the year’s featured crop – dry edible beans.
+Other aspects of the family-friendly event include daily parades of horse-drawn equipment and tractors; food vendors; demonstrations of blacksmithing; small engines, and bean sorting; and kids’ activities, including a hay bale fort, pedal tractor course, a barrel train ride, and games.
 Available livestock for viewing will be chickens, oxen, and goats, .
 (In addition to the museum’s herd of longhorns.)